donmccurdy/glTF-Transform/README.md

 <!-- NOTICE: This section is duplicated in docs/INDEX.md.
 Please keep them in sync. -->

-glTF-Transform supports reading, editing, and writing 3D models in glTF 2.0 format.
-Unlike 3D modeling tools — which are ideal for artistic changes to geometry, materials, and animation — glTF-Transform provides fast, reproducible, and lossless control of the low-level details in a 3D model.
+glTF Transform supports reading, editing, and writing 3D models in glTF 2.0 format.
+Unlike 3D modeling tools — which are ideal for artistic changes to geometry, materials, and animation — glTF Transform provides fast, reproducible, and lossless control of the low-level details in a 3D model.
 The API automatically manages array indices and byte offsets, which would otherwise require careful management when editing files.
 These traits make it a good choice for bundling, splitting, or optimizing an existing model.
 It can also be used to apply quick fixes for common issues, to build a model procedurally, or to easily develop custom extensions on top of the glTF format.
-Because the core SDK is compatible with both Node.js and Web, glTF-Transform may be used to develop offline workflows and web applications alike.
+Because the core SDK is compatible with both Node.js and Web, glTF Transform may be used to develop offline workflows and web applications alike.

 Packages: